14-Day Food Itinerary for the South Island

 - Hawkdun Rise Vineyard & Accommodation

-For more details on our top picks, check out the 10 Best Accommodation in Alexandra & Clyde for Foodies.
+For more details on our top picks, check out the 10 Best Accommodations in Alexandra & Clyde for Foodies.

 Day 12 – Alexandra to Queenstown